Some links in this post may be affiliate links

 Pink Jasmine (Jasminum polyanthum) problems include yellow leaves, leaf drop, flowerbud drop, lack of blooms, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Pink Jasmine is prone aphids and spider mites.
-Isolate the affected plant to prevent spread to other houseplants and treat it with appropriate products like Neem oil or Insecticidal soap.
+Isolate the affected plant to prevent spread to other houseplants and treat it with appropriate products like neem oil or insecticidal soap as directed by the manufacturer.

 Loss (dropping) of leaves in Pink Jasmine is due to two possible reasons.
 One possible cause of loss (dropping) of leaves is incorrect watering; either underwatering or overwatering.

-The second possible cause of loss (dropping) of leaves in Pink Jasmine is sudden drop in temperature due to cold drafts.
+The second possible cause of loss (dropping) of leaves in Pink Jasmine is sudden drop in temperature due to cold drafts Keep the plant away from cold drafts like breezy windows and doors to maintain an average room warmth 18-240C.

 The second possible reason for dropping flowerbuds in Star Jasmine is underfeeding.
-Feed the plant every 2-3 weeks during the growing season with a phosphorous-rich, water-soluble fertilizer to promote flowering.
+Feed it every 2-3 weeks during the growing season with a phosphorous-rich, water-soluble fertilizer to promote flowering.
+Learn how to feed houseplants.

 The third possible reasons for Winter Jasmine dropping flower buds is sudden change in temperature.
-Protect the plant from draughts to prevent sudden changes in the temperature and maintain an average warmth.
+Protect it from drafts to prevent sudden changes in the temperature and maintain an average warmth of 18-240C.
+Check out this guide on understanding temperature for houseplants.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.